BAMresearch/fenics-constitutive/docs/custom_models/rust_elasticity.md

 ## Writing the model

-TODO: Line by line explanation of the code

-The full source code of the model is shown below:
+An example for a full source code of an elasticity model in Rust is shown below:

 ```rust
 --8<-- "examples/elasticity_rs/src/lib.rs"